Podcasts and Capital

 "To date, we haven't seen a material positive inflection in app downloads or Premium subscriptions."

-But, investors keep driving up Spotify's stock price, and venture capitalists keeping investing millions in new audio startups.
+However, investors continue to drive up Spotify's stock price, and venture capitalists continue to invest millions in new audio startups.

 The overcapitalization risk